DephyInc/sw-coding-assignment/README.md

 ### The cli version of the emulator implemented the following commands:

 * `create`: creates a new vEPROM with a specified capacity.
   * Usage: `veprom create 256` creates a new vEPROM with a capacity of 256 KB.
 It outputs the path of the file used to store the vEPROM.
 Using create command multiple times will create multiple new vEPROMs.
 One vEPROM will be selected as the current vEPROM that’ll be used when the other commands are called.
 The maximum capacity allowed for a vEPROM is 1000 KB.
-If the given capacity is bigger than the maximum, the vEPROM will not be created and message "Capacity is too big." will be displayed.
+If the given capacity is bigger than the maximum, the vEPROM will not be created and message "Capacity is out of range." will be displayed.
 * `load`: loads a vEPROM file as a current vEPROM.
   * Usage: `veprom load /path/to/veprom/file` sets the vEPROM (file) as the current vEPROM that’ll be used when the other commands are called.
 If the file does not exist, message "Wrong vEPROM command (file incorrect)" will be displayed.
 * `write_raw`: writes a raw string to a specific address in the current vEPROM.